biggant1/biggant1/README.md

 ---

-I'm a full stack web developer and wannabe engineer at Beverly Hills High School
+I'm a full stack web developer and wannabe engineer

 - :star: Currently working on and learning a lot of things at once
 - :muscle: Most comfortable with web development